 Many tribes, who are inhabitants of the Eastern Nepalese Highlands, namely Sunwars, Khambus or Rais.
 Yakkhas or Dewans.
 Yakthumbas or Limbus, Rongpas or Lepchas etc identify themselves as Kiratis.
 Koches, Meches, Kacharis, Tripuris and Bodo tribes from the adjacent territories of neighbouring India too claim to be Kirati and one common denominator in their claim is that they all are distinctly Mongolians.

 Ancient Hindu literature mentions the presence of Kirati to be the original populace inhabiting the southern slopes of the Himalayas but does not qualify their identity in any greater details.
 Siva Puran contains a reference that the Hindu god Siwa (Siva) appears to his devotees in the form of a Kirati hunter.
+It is written in Mahabharat(a), that the hero of Pandaw (Pandava) Arjun had fought a duel with Siwa (Siva) in the guise of a Kirati which had pleased him and granted Arjun the divine weapon with which Arjun was able to defeat Kauraw(Kaurava) in the epic battle of Mahabharat.

 Manu Smriti, the Hindu Code Book however, makes a categoric mention that the Kiratis donot follow brahminic instructions and hence are recognized as Sudras, Manu Smriti Chapter 10, verses 43 and 44.
 Based on this authority, the Gurkhas of India have now been categorized as Scheduled Tribe, or outside the Brahminic mould.